Updated February 2019: *Jeanette has been adopted! She now resides in Canada with her new parents and 3 siblings.

 PD: *Jeanette in class at ASB.
 She sits criss-cross applesauce on the floor, leaning over a tactile version of herself, adding yarn hair to a yarn outline wearing real clothing.
 She’s wearing a a red traditional Indian top & black leggings.

-Other about *Jeanette:
+Other Info About *Jeanette:

 *Jeanette has a lot of love to give, and is described as sweet and endearing.
 She is very comfortable moving around independently.
 She sometimes uses a guide cane to get around, but is very intuitive and knows her home surroundings, so she often doesn’t use it in familiar places.
 She thrives with one-on-one attention and loves to laugh.
 She is a bright, inquisitive, fun-loving girl.
 Due to her compassionate nature, she easily engages with her foster siblings.